 - It is expected that you are in class and on time each day.
 If you arrive to class after the designated start time for class, you will be marked tardy.
 Excessive tardiness to a class period (20 minutes or more) will result in a UV for the class period. - Every fifth unexcused tardy will convert to an unexcused absence and the student will be assigned one hour of detention.
-This is per class period and will adhere to the attendance policy. - For extended absences, students are required to submit any work completed during their absence when they return. - For additional info, see the full policy in the student handbook, or listed at the end of the syllabus.
+This is per class period and will adhere to the attendance policy. - For additional info, see the full policy in the student handbook